 However, I don’t think this is where we wanted to go.
 Yes, we’re back to the “People who play games are basement-dwelling nerds who will never get laid” jokes again.
 Yes, Spike, we get it.
 Gamers are degenerates.
 Whatever.
 This isn’t really as funny as you think it is.
 It’s not even funny in a self-depreciating way.
 Please stop.

 It gets worse: Not only did we have more audience-insulting humor, we had jokes involving mocap suits and Black running around in costumes all night.
 I understand moments like these can be funny if done correctly, but I’ve seen YouTube personalities make better jokes than this.

 2011 had a lot of gimmicks, more so than past years.
 At one point they were even fooling around with Augmented Reality, which looked pretty on TV, but likely looked very confusing to the studio audience.
 In addition to that, they decided to give us this wonderful gag: If somebody’s speech went on too long, an actor dressed in a cheap Halloween military costume placed people on the floor and teabagged them as a penalty.
 Even host Zachary Levi was not immune to this gag (see above).

-When Modern Warfare 3 won “Best Shooter” that year, then-“Creative Strategist” Robert Bowling of Infinity Ward did his speech and went over the time limit.
-In a moment of panic, he tossed the award over to Michael Condrey of Sledgehammer Games, thus forcing Condrey to be given the teabagging treatment.
-All while Charlie Sheen, running on fumes from his post “Tiger Blood” insanity, watches on.
+When Modern Warfare 3 won “Best Shooter” that year, then-Creative Strategist Robert Bowling of Infinity Ward did his speech and went over the time limit.
+In a moment of panic, he tossed the award over to Michael Condrey of Sledgehammer Games, thus giving Condrey the teabagging treatment.
+All while Charlie Sheen, running on fumes from his “Tiger Blood” insanity, watches on.
 I don’t understand this teabagging phenomenon and I don’t think I ever will.

 Wait a minute, isn’t teabagging more of a Halo thing?
 Why didn’t they have some yutz teabag Frank O’Connor instead?